shyeon923/Game-of-Life-on-Penrose-Tiling-Robinson-Triangle/README.md

 # Game of Life on Penrose Tiling: Robinson Triangle

 *author*: Seung Hyeon Mandy Hong
+This is my year-long senior research working with Dr. May Mei in the department of Mathematics at Denison University.

 # Code
 I use Julia to create a code that generates aperiodic tiling, simulates Game of Life on Penrose tiling, and gets graphics and animations.